Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations

-Schlesinger transformations that we study originate from the deformation theory of Fuchsian equations.
-Recall that a \emph{Fuchsian equation} (or a \emph{Fuchsian system}) is a matrix linear differential equation on the Riemann sphere $\mathbb{CP}^{1}$ such that all of its singular points are \emph{regular singular points}.
-We consider a generic case when a Fuchsian equation can be written in the the \emph{Schlesinger normal form}, i.e., when the coefficient matrix is a rational function with at most simple poles at some (distinct) points $u_{1},\dots, u_{n}$ (and possibly at the point $u_{0} = \infty$),
+Schlesinger transformations that we study originate from the deformation theory of Fuchsian systems.
+Recall that a \emph{Fuchsian system} (or a \emph{Fuchsian equation}) is a matrix linear differential equation on the Riemann sphere $\mathbb{CP}^{1}$ such that all of its singular points are \emph{regular singular points}.
+We consider a generic case when a Fuchsian system can be written in the \emph{Schlesinger normal form}, i.e., when its coefficient matrix is a rational function with at most simple poles at some (distinct) points $z_{1},\dots, z_{n}$ (and possibly at the point $z_{0} = \infty$),

-Here $\mathbf{A}_{i} = \operatorname{ res }_{u_{i}} \mathbf{A}(x)\, dx$ are constant $m\times m$ matrices.
-We also put $\mathbf{A}_{\infty} = \operatorname{res}_{\infty} \mathbf{A}(x)\, dx = -\sum_{i=1}^{n} \mathbf{A}_{i}$ and so this equation is regular at infinity iff $\mathbf{A}_{\infty} = \mathbf{0}$. \begin{assumption} From now on we make an additional semi-simplicity assumption that the coefficient matrices $\mathbf{A}_{i}$ are \emph{diagonalizable}. \end{assumption}
+Here $\mathbf{A}_{i} = \operatorname{ res }_{z_{i}} \mathbf{A}(z)\, dz$ are constant $m\times m$ matrices.
+We also put $\mathbf{A}_{\infty} = \operatorname{res}_{\infty} \mathbf{A}(z)\, dz = -\sum_{i=1}^{n} \mathbf{A}_{i}$ and so this equation is regular at infinity iff $\mathbf{A}_{\infty} = \mathbf{0}$. \begin{assumption} From now on we make an additional semi-simplicity assumption that the coefficient matrices $\mathbf{A}_{i}$ are \emph{diagonalizable}. \end{assumption}